 Perform each exercise with lighter weight and focus your mental energy on the specific muscle you want to target.
 This lower weight may also ensure proper form and could lower your risk of injury.
 Which sounds like a win, win situation to us.

-Slow down your movements.
+Slow Down your Movements

 Get the most out of every rep by slowing down the eccentric portion of a contraction.
-Think about taking 3-5 seconds for each eccentric movement, while simultaneously focussing your mental effort on the specific target muscle.
+Think about taking 3-5 seconds for each eccentric movement, while simultaneously focusing your mental effort on the specific target muscle.

 By creating tension in the right muscles, your body will be better able to gain strength and size in all the right places.
 Train smarter, not harder.